Blaco/Pose-Bone-Transforms/README.md

 3. Paste from clipboard

 ## Copy Transforms From Other Armature
-Transfer rotation, location, or scale of bones with matching names from one armature in the scene to another (for proportions "trick") \
+Transfer transforms of bones with matching names from one armature in the scene to another (for proportions "trick") \
-This is performed by creating Copy Rotation/Location/Scale/Transform modifiers for each matching bone on the target armature
+This is performed by creating Copy Rotation/Location/Scale constraints for each bone on the target armature

 1. Select the target armature in Pose Mode
 2. Pose Context Menu (w) > Copy Rotations From Other Armature